Skip to main content

 The release has been made available in batches over the late September / November 2021 at https://standards.clarin.eu/sis/ .
 The goal was to match the then-current recommendations as posted by the individual centres, unify them and make them available to the centres for corrections and updates.
 At the same time, the SIS itself has been expanded to serve the information in a friendly fashion and to make it easy/easier for the individual centres to maintain their recommendations within the SIS.

-Release 1.0 consists of an XML dump of the state of the SIS format recommendation database as of mid-November 2021 and a PDF that reflects what the CSC knew about centres that, often instead of publishing their own format recommendations, pointed the user elsewhere.
+Release 1.0 consists of an XML dump of the state of the SIS format recommendation database as of mid-November 2021 and a PDF that reflects what the SIC knew about centres that, often instead of publishing their own format recommendations, pointed the user elsewhere.
 The PDF is a snapshot of one of the issues posted at the GitHub repository of the SIS meant to collect that information in order to monitor whether centres switch to pointing at the SIS.

 In the meantime, several releases of the Standards Information System code have been published.